RESEARCH

 accidents illustrate the risks associated with the present design of reactors

-based on pure urania (UO2) fuel with its low thermal conductivity
+based on pure urania (UO2) fuel with its

-cladding reacts rapidly with water at high temperatures and highly explosive hydrogen gas can be released.
+with water at high temperatures and highly explosive hydrogen gas can be released.

 In the context of developing a sustainable